 But, it’s 2020, and at the moment, almost nothing is traditional.
 In many families, both spouses are home—either working remotely or unemployed—and many children in Illinois are starting the 2020-2021 school year remotely as well.
-So, if you are contemplating a divorce, what unique factors do you need to consider in light of the COVID-19 pandemic, and what steps can (and should) you take in order to limit the effects of going through a divorce on your children?
+So, if you are contemplating a divorce, what unique factors do you need to consider in light of the COVID-19 pandemic, and what steps can (and should) you take to limit the effects of going through a divorce on your children?

 1. The COVID-19 Pandemic Will Directly Impact Some Aspects of the Divorce Process

 First, it is worth acknowledging that COVID-19 probably will impact your divorce.
-It won’t necessarily impact the substance of your divorce—although employment-related issues could impact your (or your spouse’s) right to alimony—but it may impact the procedural aspects of your divorce filing.
+It won’t necessarily impact the substance of your divorce—although employment-related issues could impact your (or your spouse’s) right to alimony—it may impact the procedural aspects of your divorce filing.
 When the Illinois courts largely ceased operations in the early stages of the pandemic, this created a huge backlog that is expected to impact pending and newly-filed cases for the foreseeable future.

 Nonetheless, if you need to file for divorce, you should not be dissuaded from starting the process.
-Most aspects of the process can be handled out of court, and “getting in line” with the court will ensure that you are able to finalize your divorce as soon as possible.
+Most aspects of the process can be handled out of court, and “getting in line” with the court will ensure that you can finalize your divorce as soon as possible.
 In May, we published an article titled, Can You File for Divorce in Illinois During the COVID-19 Pandemic? that covers these and other issues in detail.

 2. When Going Through a Divorce, Both Spouses Need Privacy

-If you and your spouse are both homes during the day, this may present some practical challenges when it comes to protecting your privacy during the divorce process.
-Both spouses need to be able to speak with their attorneys and weigh their options in confidence, and this means that both spouses will need to respect one another’s privacy during the divorce process.
+If you and your spouse are both homes during the day, this may present some practical challenges in protecting your privacy during the divorce process.
+Both spouses need to speak with their attorneys and weigh their options in confidence, which means that both spouses will need to respect one another’s privacy during the divorce process.